 History traces the therapeutic use of sulfur as far back as 2,000 years ago.
 Archaeological evidence suggests that the healing sulfur spring was frequented by Paleoindians.

 The Suwannee River was once the border between the territories of the Timucuan tribes to the east and the Apalachee tribes to the west.
 At this bend of the Suwannee, even in times of war, the famed healing powers of the sulfur spring brought native warriors from both sides of the river.
 White Sulfur Springs was considered a sacred place of peace where no fighting was permitted.

-Soon however, European settlers and private ownership arrived.
+Soon, however, European settlers and private ownership arrived.
 A ferry was built near the spring, then known as Upper Mineral Springs.
-The settlement that cropped up was called Jackson Springs; and again became known for the curative waters.
+The settlement that cropped up was called Jackson Springs, and it too became known for the curative waters.

 The turn of the 20th century saw the rebuilding of the spring house using coquina shells mixed with cement (still visible today) and the addition of two side buildings used for changing rooms and medical examinations.
 Four balcony levels surrounded the spring for the hordes of tourists seeking cures for ailments.
 Florida’s first tourist attraction, White Springs, was born.

 Folks flocked first by stagecoach, then by rail and finally by automobile to the spring and its luxury resort environment.
 Eventually the spring dried up, and its popularity was lost to the inevitability of time, but the structure still stands.
 Today, you can still enjoy the healing and peaceful feeling of the Suwannee River and see the legendary location of White Springs.